TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 Presentation of the results for each model, including the evaluation metrics used

-## Blue Book for Bulldozers
+## Titanic Result
 Comparison of the performance of the different models

-## Titanic Result
+## Blue Book for Bulldozers
 Comparison of the performance of the different models

 # VI.
 Discussion

-Interpretation of the results
+Interpretation and discussion of the results

-Ser etter en spesiell relevant karakterestikk i datasetene.
+Comment what characteristics that may be better for tabular data, what is not,

-Explanation of when deep learning models are more suited than tree-based models for tabular data
+what type of architecture and hyperparamaters are best performing

 Discussion of the limitations and challenges of using deep learning models for tabular data